I could feel him staring at me.

 You’ll find me happily eating at a restaurant alone, editing photos on my laptop quietly in the corner of the hostel and feigning a stomach ache when I meet other travelers who want to go clubbing.

 Oh, and if you try to talk to me while I have headphones on I may smile at you politely; but don’t think for a second my internal feeling isn’t more along the lines of…

-And yes, I’m also the same solo traveler who was invited to the wedding of a guy I met in a Prague money exchange, still Skypes with a girl I met on a beach in Fiji when I was 21, and totally loves hostels and CouchSurfing.
+And yes, I’m also the same traveler who was invited to the wedding of a guy I met at a money exchange while on a solo trip to Prague, still Skypes with a girl I met on a beach in Fiji when I was 21, and totally loves hostels and CouchSurfing.